andiazabal1953/ARIASPA/README.md

 # ARIASPA
-Repository containing technical documentation of ARA spa.
+Repository containing technical documentation of ARIA spa.
+Tis is the repository created by Carlos